-Item 4: Forthcoming day-long conference on community health workers in Boston November 5 on the theme “Community Health Workers at the Dawn of a New Era”
+Item 3: Forthcoming day-long conference on community health workers in Boston on Saturday November 5 on the theme “Community Health Workers at the Dawn of a New Era”

-The annual workshop of the Community-based Primary Health Care Working Group of the International Health Section of the American Public Health Association will take place on Saturday, November 5, from 8:00 am to 5:00 pm at the Boston Convention and Exhibition Center.
-All the details for the workshop are posted <https://apha2022sessions.hubb.me/SessionDetail.aspx?id=989391> online in APHA's official conference program.
-All workshop attendees are required to register via Eventbrite.
-The formal registration closes on September 30, 2022.
+The 23rd annual workshop of the Community-based Primary Health Care Working Group of the International Health Section of the American Public Health Association will take place on Saturday, November 5, from 8:00 am to 5:00 pm at the Boston Convention and Exhibition Center.
+Registration is available here. <https://nam02.safelinks.protection.outlook.com/?url=https%3A%2F%2Fapha20...
+The deadline for registrations is today (Oct 31).
+If anyone wants to register after the deadline, please contact Andrew Herrera <mailto:email@example.com>.
 The cost is $35 for practitioners from developed countries, $25 for students, and $15 for CHWs and for practitioners from developing countries.
 You don't have to register for the APHA conference in order to be able to attend.
-Even though formal registration closes on September 30, registration after that date can be made by contacting Andrew Herrera <mailto:email@example.com>.
 Submissions of poster presentations from community health workers and students on the workshop theme are being accepted as well.

 Feel free to share this email with anyone who might have an interest.

 Senior Associate, Health Systems Program